 Do you know Political system in Portugal?
 Navigating Government and Politics in Portugal: An informative guide tailor for expats, unraveling the country’s governance structure, political dynamics, and civic engagement opportunities.

-The constitution also defines the organization of powers within the government, outlining the separation of powers between the executive, legislative, and judicial branches.
-It establishes a parliamentary system, with a President as the head of state and a Prime Minister as the head of government.
+Portugal is a democratic republic ruled by the law and with popular sovereignty and separation of powers.
+The government is a parliamentary republic, with a President as the head of state and a Prime Minister as the head of government.

 The Political System in Portugal

-Portugal operates under a parliamentary democracy, where the Assembly of the Republic (Assembleia da República) holds a central role as the country’s legislative body.
+Portugal operates under a parliamentary democracy, and the Assembly of the Republic (Assembleia da República) is its central legislative body.
+This unicameral parliament plays a vital role in shaping national policy, approving laws, and holding the government accountable.

 Political Parties in Portugal